-There is additional information on maintaining program eligibility, as well as topics such as registration, class attendance, credits and course load, grades, transcripts, and accessing the UW-Eau Claire library while abroad in your Study Abroad Handbook.
+There is additional information on maintaining program eligibility, as well as topics such as registration, class attendance,

 Program Prerequisites

 To participate in this study abroad program, you must be enrolled full time, be in good academic, financial, and conduct standing and have the minimum 2.5 GPA required.
 See the Study Abroad Handbook for more information on maintain program eligibility.